bckohan/django-enum/doc/source/index.rst

-While they should be unnecessary if you need to integrate with code that expects an interface fully compatible with Django's ``TextChoices`` and ``IntegerChoices`` django-enum_ provides ``TextChoices``, ``IntegerChoices``, ``FlagChoices`` and ``FloatChoices`` types that derive from enum-properties_ and Django's ``Choices``.
+While they should be unnecessary if you need to integrate with code that expects an interface fully compatible with Django's ``TextChoices`` and ``IntegerChoices`` django-enum_ provides ``TextChoices``, ``IntegerChoices``, ``FlagChoices`` and ``FloatChoices`` types that derive from :doc:`enum-properties:index` and Django's ``Choices``.
 So the above enumeration could also be written:

 .. code-block:: python